silverstripe/silverstripe-linkfield/docs/en/01_basic_usage.md

 ## Unversioned links

 The `Link` model has the [`Versioned`](api:SilverStripe\Versioned\Versioned) extension applied to it by default.
-If you wish for links to not be versioned, then remove the extension from the `Link` model via configuration `yaml` file.
+If you wish for links to not be versioned, then remove the extension from the `Link` model via YAML configuration.

 ```yaml
 ---